 As discussed in Note 12 - Equity, the Company has Class A common stock and Class B common stock.
-Because the only difference between the two classes of common stock is related to voting rights, we have not presented earnings per share under the two class method, as the earnings per share are the same for both Class A common stock and Class B common stock.
+Because the only differences between the two classes of common stock are related to voting rights, conversion rights and transfer restrictions applicable to shares of Class B common stock, the Company has not presented earnings per share under the two-class method, as the earnings per share are the same for both Class A common stock and Class B common stock.
 The following table summarizes the weighted-average number of basic common shares outstanding and the calculation of basic earnings per share for the periods presented (in thousands, except share and per share amounts):

-For the Fiscal Year l Ended Sept ember 30,
+For the Fiscal Year Ended September 30,

-2019 2018
+2020 2019

 Numerator

-Net income attributable to common shareholders \$ 43,121 \$ 50,791
+Net income attributable to common stockholders \$ 40,297 \$ 43,121

 Denominator

-Weighted average number of common shares outstanding, basic 51,421,159 45,605,845
+Weighted average number of common shares outstanding, basic 51,489,211 51,421,159

-Net income per common share attributable to common shareholders, basic \$ 0.84 \$ 1.11
+Net income per common share attributable to common stockholders, basic \$ 0.78 \$ 0.84